Henry Flood: Irish Parliament

 When in a debate on the constitutional question in 1779 Flood complained of the small consideration shown him in relation to a subject which he had been the first to agitate, he was reminded that by the civil law if a man should separate from his wife and abandon her for seven years, another might then take her and give her his protection.
 But though Flood had lost control of the movement for independence of the Irish parliament, the agitation, backed as it now was by the Volunteer Convention and by increasing signs of popular disaffection, led at last in 1782 to the concession of the demand, together with a number of other important reforms.

-No sooner, however, was this great success gained than a question arose known as the Simple Repeal controversy as to whether England, in addition to the repeal of the Acts on which the subordination of the Irish parliament had been based, should not be required expressly to renounce for the future all claim to control Irish legislation.
-The chief historical importance of this dispute is that it led to the memorable rupture of friendship between Flood and Grattan, each of whom assailed the other with unmeasured but magnificently eloquent invective in the House of Commons.
+Soon after this development, a further issue emerged, known as the “Simple Repeal” controversy.
+The debate centered on whether England, in addition to repealing the statutes that had established the subordination of the Irish Parliament, should also formally renounce any future claim to exercise control over Irish legislation.
+The principal historical significance of this dispute lies in its role in contributing to a breakdown in relations between Flood and Grattan, who subsequently criticized each other in the House of Commons..

 In 1783, Flood was again returned to the house, this time for Kilbeggan.
 His view prevailed for a Renunciation Act such as he advocated was ungrudgingly passed by the English parliament of the same year and for a time he regained popularity at the expense of his rival.
 Flood next (28 November 1783) introduced a reform bill, after first submitting it to the Volunteer Convention.

 The bill, which contained no provision for giving the franchise to Roman Catholics, which Flood always opposed, was rejected, ostensibly on the ground that the attitude of the volunteers threatened the freedom of parliament.
 The volunteers were perfectly loyal to the crown and the connection with England.
 They carried an address to the king, moved by Flood, expressing the hope that their support of parliamentary reform might be imputed to nothing but a sober and laudable desire to uphold the constitution and to perpetuate the cordial union of both kingdoms.
 The convention then dissolved, but Flood had desired, in opposition to Grattan, to continue it as a means of putting pressure on parliament for the purpose of obtaining reform.

 In Dublin, he was a member of Daly's Club.